From Jar to native cross-platform Java with pipeline

 JAVA_VERSION: "22"

-The first job build-jar sets up the JDK and gradle.
+The first job build-jar sets up the JDK and Gradle.
 A bootJar is built, then uploaded with the upload-artifact action.
 The last line specifies the jar path on the runner.
-Notice the wildcard – because the output file contains version.
+Notice the presence of wildcard - because the output file contains version.
 Uploading means uploading an artifact, which is stored temporarily and is available for other jobs as well as for download.

 Artifacts are accessible only in the scope of a workflow.